nipolo/worldometer-scraper/README.md

 ### How to run
 1. Clone the repo in local folder
-1. Install Chrome and check the chrome version
+1. Install Chrome and check the Chrome's version
-1. Download chromedriver for the Chrome version from [here](https://chromedriver.chromium.org/downloads) and copy to solution_folder/ConsoleApp/chrome
+1. Download chromedriver corresponding to Chrome's version from [here](https://chromedriver.chromium.org/downloads) and copy to solution_folder/ConsoleApp/chrome
 1. Create the DB and update with latest migrations
     ```console
     cd solution_folder/Data